Expunging or Sealing Adult Criminal Records in Washington

 Your criminal record may be expunged—that is, erased or sealed—under the circumstances described below.
 In Washington, the process of expunging or sealing a criminal conviction is called "vacating a judgment."

-If your nonconviction record is expunged, or if a court vacates your conviction, the information will no longer be visible to the general public, including potential employers.
-In most cases, you may say that you were never arrested or convicted of a crime.
+In general, an expunged criminal record or vacated judgment is essentially erased or sealed.
+If your non-conviction record is expunged, or if a court vacates your conviction, the information will no longer be visible to the general public, including potential employers.
+In most cases, you can legally say you were never arrested or convicted of a crime.

-If you were arrested and charged with a crime, but not convicted, your criminal history record may qualify for expungement.
-Before applying, you must wait two years from the date that the charges against were resolved in your favor.
+If you were charged with a crime, but not convicted, you can apply for expungement two years from the date that the charges were resolved in your favor.

 Exceptions.
-Your record may not qualify for expungement if:
+Your record might not qualify for expungement if:

-Misdemeanor or gross misdemeanor conviction.
+Misdemeanor conviction.
 Your misdemeanor or gross misdemeanor conviction may be vacated if:

-• more than three years have passed since you completed all the terms of your sentence
+• more than three years have passed since you completed your sentence

-• no criminal charges are pending against you and you have not been convicted of a new crime
+• no criminal charges are pending against you and you haven't been convicted of a new crime

-• you have never had another conviction vacated, and
+• you've never had another conviction vacated, and

-• in the past five years, you have not been the subject of a domestic violence protection order, a no-contact order, an antiharassment order, or a civil restraining order.
+• in the past five years, you haven't been the subject of a domestic violence protection order, a no-contact order, an antiharassment order, or a civil restraining order.

 In addition, the misdemeanor offense must not be: